Forky Asks a Question: Development

-On Disney+ Investor Day 2019, Pixar's chief creative officer, Pete Docter, revealed that a new series of shorts, based on Toy Story 4's Forky, titled Forky Asks a Question, was in development for Disney+, with Tony Hale set to reprise his role from Toy Story 4.
+On Disney Investor Day 2019, Pixar's chief creative officer, Pete Docter, revealed that a new series of shorts, based on Toy Story 4's Forky, titled Forky Asks a Question, was in development for Disney+, with Tony Hale set to reprise his role from Toy Story 4.
 Hale said that the series is about "these questions that maybe people are embarrassed maybe to ask, but they really don't know".
 Bob Peterson wrote and directed the series, and was produced by producer of Toy Story 4, Mark Nielsen.

 The series is produced at Pixar Animation Studios.

 Casting

 On June 12, 2019, when the series was announced, it was confirmed that Tony Hale would reprise his role from Toy Story 4 in the series.
 On June 18, Hale revealed during an interview that he already recorded his lines as Forky for the series.
 A week later, Nielsen revealed that Carol Burnett, Mel Brooks, Carl Reiner and Betty White would reprise their roles from Toy Story 4, as Chairol Burnett, Melephant Brooks, Carl Reineroceros, and Bitey White, respectively, during the series.
 Nielsen said the characters have "considerable screen time" compared to their appearances in the film.

-During the D23, of August 2019, it was revealed that John Ratzenberger would reprise his role as Hamm in the series.
+During the D23 Expo on August 23, 2019, it was revealed that John Ratzenberger would reprise his role as Hamm in the series.
 On October 30, 2019, Wallace Shawn and Kristen Schaal were revealed to be reprising their roles as Rex and Trixie, respectively.

 Music

 Jake Monaco composed the series' score.
 Monaco said that "Forky's character is so animated ...
 There are so many movements and facial expressions and the voice acting that Tony Hale does is just incredible.
 He is enough to carry any scene by himself".
-He also said that director Bob Peterson "wanted the music to simply disappear into the background", to which he gave the score "a little bit of a jazz vibe".
+He also said that Peterson "wanted the music to simply disappear into the background", to which he gave the score "a little bit of a jazz vibe".

 A soundtrack for the series' first season, featuring Monaco's score, and two tracks written by Monaco and Toby Sherriff, was released on February 28, 2020.